ModelEarth/webhook/README.md

 ## Local Dev Setup

-1. Run in the webhook foler to activate a virtual env for Python:
+1. Run in the webhook folder to activate a virtual env for Python:

         python3.11 -m venv env
         source venv/bin/activate    # On Windows run: .\env\Scripts\activate